awslabs/sagemaker-debugger/docs/xgboost/api.md

     ----------

     save_interval: int
         allows you to save every n steps by passing n to save_interval

+    start_step: int
+        Allows you to start saving from a given step, defaults to 0

-    skip_num_steps: int
+    end_step: int
-    allows you to avoid saving for the first n steps of the job. it defaults to 0, i.e. don't skip any steps in the beginning.
+        allows you to save till a given step.
+Excludes this end_step defaults to None, i.e. till end of job

     save_steps: list of int
         save at all the steps given in this list. if this is given, it ignores the save_interval.

     when_nan: list of str representing name of tensor saves the tensors to which this saveConfig is attached whenever any of the tensors in this list become nan or infinite.
         This means that if your save_interval is set to 10, and 'loss' is in when_nan your tensors will be saved whenever save_interval is multiple of 10 as well as whenever loss becomes nan or infinite.
 ```

 The default value of _save\_interval_ is 100.
 The TornasoleHook that uses a default SaveConfig object will store the tensors every 100th step.